jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 	- add more 25-28 psu saltwater and F/2 to the 1000 mL isochrysis, there is about 150 mL of it rn
 	- add 258 uL of F/2 to each of the outreach flasks
 	- add enough saltwater so there is 600 mL in each of the 1000 mL flasks
+notes:
+- if iso in the 1000 ml flask crashes its bc i put the autoclaved water in too early, it killed the algae